English

 Pupils across the school are grouped homogeneously, according to their progress through the programme.
 When the children have secure phonic knowledge / completed the phonics programme, they are placed into a reading fluency group where they practice reading a range of genres.
 During this half termly program, pupils develop fluency and comprehension, whilst continuing to develop a love and understanding of reading.

-In Years 2-6 we follow the ‘No Nonsense Spelling Programme.’
+In Years 2-6 we follow the ‘Read, Write Inc. Spelling Programme.’
 This ensures we have a clear progression in the teaching of spelling.
 Pupils are taught the strategies, knowledge and skills required by the National Curriculum.

 Spelling is taught daily centred around conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.